Majors in Economics and Business

 In addition, of course, non-majors from disciplines across the college take economics courses to improve their understanding of the world we live in.

-Students can also choose to
+Students can choose between the following minors:

 Students with a major in management may complete a minor in economics or vice versa.